Copystrike/concretecms-devcontainer/README.md

 # Devcontainer For ConcreteCms

+Should not yet be used for production since database is not stateful.

 ## Motivation

 I honestly do not like composer and everything php 😅, so to avoid having any php on my machine I decided to create a devcontainer that automatically installs all of its dependencies like composer, nginx etc for concretecms and sets it up.
 To even have a better and faster expirience I even left in the build script that clones, setups concretecms, creates a linux user etc. This script should only run once inside the container so to prevent a second build I have created a lockfile mechanisme.
 Simpely delete the `.devcontainer/prevent-install-concretecms.lock` and the buildscript will be executed when entering the devcontainer.